 I got this cute dress from Maurices forever ago.
 You can see this dress in more detail on the post Why Snacking Is Important In College.
 Check out a sweater from Maurices in my post A Love Letter To My Readers.
 Also, check out How To Be Grateful For What You Have (When It Seems Like Others Have More) for a dress from Maurices.

 As far back as I can remember, I have been shopping at Cato because there was one in the town that I am from.
 I always love checking out the clothes they have in store because I can always find something cute.
 Cato offers clothes for women size 2-36.

-The pants in this shot are from Cato.
-You can find this outfit in the post 5 More Things You Should Know Before Graduate School.
+You can find me wearing some pants from Cato in my post 5 More Things You Should Know Before Graduate School.

 Plus Size Subscription Services

-Lastly, I wanted to leave you with a couple of subscription services you can use for plus size clothing so that if you don’t like shopping for yourself, you can use these services to shop for you!
+Lastly, I wanted to leave you with a couple of subscription services you can use for plus size clothing.
+If you don’t like shopping for yourself, you can use these services to shop for you!

-Gwynnie Bee introduced me to my favorite kimono of all time from BB Dakota.
-I got this kimono in a box and it wore on my mind, a few months later I picked this up on sale at another store.
+This subscription introduced me to my favorite kimono of all time from BB Dakota.
+I got this kimono in a box and it wore on my mind.
+A few months later I picked this up on sale at another store.
 You can see this kimono in the post Why Snacking Is Important In College.

 Dia & Co is quite different from Gwynnie Bee in that the purpose is to expand your at home wardrobe, not swap out their pieces.
 So, you have a personal shopper with Dia & Co who picks a box full of things for you to try on and see if you want to keep them.
 You get to have them at home for a certain length of time, but they are due back to Dia & Co in 5 days.
 Dia & Co provides clothing for women size 14-32.